-WE ARE from 10 different countries, highly value inclusion, and enjoy diversity!
+WE ARE from more than 10 different countries; WE highly value inclusion and enjoy diversity!

 Mica L. Pitcher

 Mica was born and grew up in the small town of Batavia, New York.
 She attended the State University of New York at Geneseo, where she majored in chemistry and minored in mathematics, and graduated with a bachelor's degree in 2019.
-During her time there, she worked under Dr. David Johnson conducting organic chemistry research on apocynin derivatives and their ability to inhibit reactive oxygen species in the body.
+During her time there, she gained experience conducting organic chemistry research on apocynin derivatives and their ability to inhibit reactive oxygen species in the body.
 She came to Penn State in the summer of 2019 as a graduate student in the Chemistry Department in hopes of earning her PhD.
-Mica is currently doing a research rotation at B-SMaL.
-In her free time, Mica enjoys spending time with her friends and her cat, Blue.
+Mica joined B-SMaL in May of 2020, where she works on investigation and modification of disordered cellulose and enabling the 3D printing of hairy nanocelluloses for sustainable applications.
+In her free time, Mica enjoys spending time with her cats, Blue and Theo!

 Patricia Wamea earned her BSc in Chemical Engineering from Tennessee Technological University in 2018.
 She is very passionate about sustainable energy and environment.
 After graduation, she started working at Penn State as a Research Assistant in the biomass conversion lab at the Department of Agriculture and Biological Engineering to focus on bioenergy research (i.e. anaerobic digestion of lignocellulosic biomass and bioethanol fermentation).
 Currently, Patricia is pursuing her MSc in Chemical Engineering at Penn State, conducting research in Dr. Amir Sheikhi's Lab to explore her interest in hairy nanocellulose for water treatment applications.
 During her free time, she enjoys travelling to new places, trying new food, and hiking.